liqb/mireap/README.md

 ### Synopsis

-MIREAP predicts new miRNA genes from small RNA sequencing reads by modelling the biogenesis and structure of miRNA.
+MIREAP predicts new miRNA genes from small RNA sequencing reads by modelling the biogenesis process and 2D structure of miRNA genes.

 ### Installation